dgarage/NBXplorer/docs/API.md

 ```

 * `seed`: Optional, default to null, a seed to specific to get a deterministic PSBT (useful for tests)
+* `version`: Optional, default to 1, the version of the transaction
+* `timeLock`: Optional, The timelock of the transaction, activate RBF if not null (default: null, nLockTime to 0)
 * `rbf`: Optional, default to false, determine if the transaction should have Replace By Fee (RBF) activated
 * `reserveChangeAddress`: default to false, whether the creation of this PSBT will reserve a new change address.
 * `minConfirmations`: default to 0, the minimum confirmations a UTXO need to be selected. (by default unconfirmed and confirmed UTXO will be used)